Whether your data capture and personalization efforts are implicit, explicit or a combination, it’s critical to develop a rubric.

-If an attendee views a session, adds it to their itinerary, shows up, participates in polling, accesses the handout, posts a photo of a slide on Instagram and completes a survey, they’ve given you a bunch of implicit cues for future personal communications.
+If an attendee views a session, adds it to their itinerary, shows up, participates in polling, accesses the handout, posts a photo of a slide on Instagram and completes a survey, they’ve given you a bunch of explicit cues for future personal communications.
 Assign point values for each of these touchpoints based on the level of engagement.

 2. Expo Interest

-Some larger shows use explicit attendee tracking to help them renew exhibitors.
+Some larger shows use implicit attendee tracking to help them renew exhibitors.
 They’ll track how many badges walked by a certain area or even attempt to calculate number of hours spent on the show floor.
 Never implement a technology to help prove your exhibitors wrong.
 If they perceive that they had a bad show, no data set will convince them otherwise.

 Instead, encourage attendees to favorite exhibitors they’d like to see on the attendee website and mobile app.
 Aggregate data on exhibitors visited where the attendee agreed to have their badge scanned.
-Those are always either implicit opt-ins or cues that they are only interested in winning an iPad.
+Those are always either explicit opt-ins or cues that they are only interested in winning an iPad.

 How are you using data to improve your ability to personalize communications and be more relevant?
 What are some methods that you have found successful?